eirtscience/openvpn-server/README.md

 > Keep in mind, by default, all the clients have full access, so you don't need to specifically configure static IP for your own devices, your home devices always will land to **"Trusted"** subnet by default.

+## NOTES
+If you are having issue connecting to the Openvpn-server server with your client using the 'udp' proto, try to change it to 'tcp' instead

 ### Screenshots of managing OpenVPN Server with OpenVPN UI: